Ltamann/ComfyUI-TBG-ETUR/README.md

 **+ Comfyui TBG_Detail_Enhancer node**

 # !!!
-The 1.07v1 version Requires at least **ComfyUI 0.3.52** with QWEN images support !!!
+The 1.08v1 version Requires at least **ComfyUI 0.3.52** with QWEN images support !!!
+**Do not switch to 1.08 yet—it’s still unfinished.**

+Here’s a clearer rephrasing of your list:

+Adaptive Denoise with Complexity Mask (limits freedom on even and uniform regions)

+Apple Fast VLM

+Per-Pixel Denoise Mask (allows input of a mask to control denoising per pixel, multiplied with the denoise value)

+Bug fixes for Generative Tile Fusion (handles cases with only one row or column)

 **Keep in mind this is still an alpha version, and we're updating and fine-tuning it daily.
 So do the same**